drivy/jobs/data/README.md

-# Drivy Data Engineer Challenge
+# Getaround EU Data Engineering Challenge (previously Drivy)

 Looking for a job?
-Check out our [https://en.drivy.com/jobs](https://en.drivy.com/jobs).
+Check out our [open positions](https://uk.getaround.com.com/jobs).
+You can also take a look at our [engineering blog](https://drivy.engineering/) to learn more about the way we work.

 ## Guidelines

 - Clone this repo (do **not** fork it)
 - Solve the levels in ascending order
 - Only do one commit per level and include the `.git` when submiting your test